Magnitus-/UserProperties/README.md

 If Callback is defined, the Generate method will pass it as an argument to the Generator.
 If the Field doesn't have a Generator, the Generate method will call Callback directly, passing it an error as it's first argument and null as its second.

+- Instance.In(Field, Property, Value)

+Returns true if 'Property' of 'Field' is an array and contains 'Value', else returns false.

+- Instance.Is(Field, Property, Value)

+Returns true if 'Property' of 'Field' is strictly equal (===) to 'Value', else returns false.

+- Instance.Is(Field, Properties)

+Variation on the above call, where 'Properties' is an object whose property/value pairs represent properties/values to test in 'Field'.

 Example
 -------